Slavery

 4. The product of the slave’s labor belongs entirely to the master.

-5. The slave’s consent is entirely unnecessary; his servitude is involuntary.
-There is no contract or any kind of an agreement.
+5. The slave’s consent is unnecessary; his servitude is involuntary.
+There is no contract or agreement of any kind.

 How does slavery differ from indentured servitude?